Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 Our envisioned classical-quantum simulation system holds the potential to achieve optimal performance.
 By integrating relevant optimization techniques from the aforementioned existing systems, we can facilitate the automatic optimization of the underlying tensor network.
 The actual runtime performance will depend on several factors: the operations within the tensor network, the sparsity of the tensors involved, the memory layouts (i.e., how tensors are stored in memory, such as row-major or column-major formats), and the available hardware \cite{boehm2023optimizing, schleich2023optimizing}.

-While both machine learning and quantum applications share fundamental building blocks like matrices, tensors, and tables, we must address challenges unique to quantum computing.
-We highlight two key gaps that need to be overcome:
+To address challenges unique to quantum computing, we highlight two key gaps below.